Grindcore: Continental European grindcore

 Nasum, who emerged from the Swedish death metal scene, became a popular group, addressing political topics from a personal perspective.

 Anders Jakobson, their drummer, reported that "It was all these different types of people who enjoyed what we were doing. [...]
 We made grindcore a bit easier to listen to at the expense of the diehard grindcore fans who thought that we were, well, not sellouts, but not really true to the original essence of grindcore."
 Other Swedish groups, such as General Surgery and Regurgitate, practiced goregrind.
 Inhume, from the Netherlands, Rotten Sound, from Finland, and Leng Tch'e, from Belgium, were subsequent European groups who practiced grindcore with death metal inflections.
 In 2000s, the Belgium-based Aborted "had grown into the role of key contributors to the death-grind genres".

 Grindcore in Asian countries

 In 2010, Singaporean band Wormrot signed a recording contract with Earache Records.

+In 2019, Filipino band TUBERO signed a recording contract with Tower of Doom Records.

 Influence

 Japanese noise rock group Boredoms have borrowed elements of grind, and toured with Brutal Truth in 1993.
 The Japanese grindcore group Gore Beyond Necropsy formed in 1989, and later collaborated with noise music artist Merzbow.
 Naked City, led by avant-garde jazz saxophonist John Zorn, performed an avant-garde form of polystylistic, grindcore-influenced punk jazz.
 Zorn later formed the Painkiller project with ambient dub producer Bill Laswell on bass guitar and Mick Harris on drums, which also collaborated with Justin Broadrick on some work.
 In addition, grindcore was one influence on the powerviolence movement within American hardcore punk, and has affected some strains of metalcore.
 Some musicians have also produced hybrids between grind and electronic music.